-Overcoming the Fears of ERP Implementation – Solutions to Change Management and Employee Buy-In Obstacles
+Solutions to Change Management and Employee Buy-In Obstacles

 As technology and modernization continue to affect and dictate the way business is conducted, business leaders are faced with the evolving task of meeting the demands of their clients, vendors, and employees.
 It is not uncommon for businesses to attempt to address this through small, incremental changes to their internal processes and their Enterprise Resource Planning (ERP) system.
 However, these minor adjustments and advancements often fail to produce any long-term solutions to the problem at hand.
 It also creates a patchwork system of loosely connected devices and applications – a tech equivalent of fixing issues with duct tape.

 Many businesses still operate with outdated and inadequate ERP systems that are increasingly unable to meet the needs of customers, employees, and vendors.
 There are a number of concerns that management teams have with replacing their ERP system, the greatest of which is implementation failure.
 The biggest driver of implementation failure is a lack of ownership and adoption of the new system.
-Solving this comes down to successful addressing two key issues: change management and employee buy-in.
+Solving this comes down to successfully addressing two key issues: change management and employee buy-in.

 Change management is a vital component to a successful ERP implementation.
-It is the discipline demonstrated by the leadership team that lays the foundation for how the organization prepares for a successful adoption of change.
+It is the discipline demonstrated by the leadership team that lays the foundation for how the organization prepares for the successful adoption of change.
 And, equally as important, how leadership supports, guides, and educates its people throughout the lifecycle of the implementation.

 One of the most effective change management strategies is the creation of a selection team.
 This team, comprised of a strong representation of influential employees from numerous departments, is assembled to be the driving force behind the ERP selection.
 Between the selection team and sponsorship from the executive leadership team, traditional change management issues are mitigated.

-- Map Current Processes – Before the search process even begins, first map, and document, the organization’s business processes.
+- Map Current Processes – Before the search process even begins, first map and document the organization’s business processes.
 This process mapping effort will provide a good initial understanding of the current processes at work in the organization.
 Many businesses overlook this step and jump right into the search and selection process.
 It is critical for the selection team to have a strong, cross-functional understanding of the existing core processes before moving forward.

 - Identify Process Pros and Cons – Using the process map, conduct a full examination of the organization’s current business processes to determine which are effective, and which are falling short of expectations.
-Any weaknesses uncovered are often a sign of functional gaps in the current ERP, and should be addressed in the new system.
+Any weaknesses uncovered are often a sign of functional gaps in the current ERP and should be addressed in the new system.

 - Determine Strategic Objectives – The new ERP system has to function in alignment with the organization’s strategic objectives.
 Anticipate how the new ERP system will meet these goals and what efficiencies the new system can bring.

-- Define Ideal Process – This is an opportunity to make major business improvements where inefficiencies can be resolved, operational costs streamlined, and processes redesigned for greater productivity.
+- Define Ideal Process – This is an opportunity to make major business improvements where inefficiencies can be resolved, operational costs streamlined and processes redesigned for greater productivity.
 It is also an opportunity to involve the organization’s employees.
 The individuals who are most familiar with a particular process are most likely to understand how best to streamline that process with the help of a new system.
 Not to mention, involving employees in the planning and decision-making process goes a long way when it comes to employee buy-in.

-- Select the Right Solutions – With a firm understanding of the processes, objectives, and the needs of employees, explore the variety of cloud-based ERP systems and select the one that meets the specific needs of the organization.
-The most important factors to look for are: long-term benefits, functionality, and flexibility.
+- Select the Right Solutions – With a firm understanding of the processes, objectives, and needs of employees, explore the variety of cloud-based ERP systems and select the one that meets the specific needs of the organization.
+The most important factors to look for are long-term benefits, functionality, and flexibility.